 So what the hell is soy leghemoglobin, and why is everybody so worked up about it?

-I ask because of the outpouring of articles I’ve seen in the last week or so, including some that cast aspersions on the plant-based food startup Impossible Foods and the FDA, written in response to Stephanie Strom’s recent article in the New York Times.
+I ask because of the outpouring of articles I’ve seen in the last week or so, including some that cast aspersions on the plant-based food startup Impossible Foods and the Food and Drug Administration (FDA), written in response to Stephanie Strom’s recent article in The New York Times.
 The piece described a set of documents, obtained by FOIA request, in which the company and the agency exchanged views about soy leghemoglobin, and whether it’s safe to eat.

 Make no mistake: This is a critical distinction for Impossible.
 The company’s futuristic vegan burger is designed to be meat-like enough to satisfy carnivores, down to the plant-based “blood” it oozes when cooked medium rare.
 (Our review is here.)
 That added touch, which Strom called Impossible’s “special sauce,” is made from the stuff the company discussed with FDA, and took years and many millions to develop.

 Though the original story, apparently inspired mostly by dedicated anti-GMO activists, left a lot to be desired—as you can read in Nathanael Johnson’s level-headed critique for Grist—the best part of the story seems to have been swallowed in the subsequent debate.
 The real point here is not the controversy.
 It’s what the back-and-forth reveals about how cutting-edge plant-based technology works, and how scientists, for better or worse, make their determinations about what’s safe or not.
 This stuff is only going to matter more down the line, as food technology continues to evolve.
 It pays to get it right.

 First off, what is soy leghemoglobin, and why is it in the Impossible Burger in the first place?